graphql-python/graphene/docs/pages/docs/quickstart-django.md

 from tutorial.quickstart.schema import schema

-# Wire up our GraphQL schema in /graphql.
+# Wire up our GraphQL schema to /graphql.
 # Additionally, we include GraphiQL view for querying easily our schema.
 urlpatterns = [
     url(r'^graphql', csrf_exempt(GraphQLView.as_view(schema=schema))),